-Ex-West Virginia justice files lawsuit over impeachment
+Ex-West Virginia justice blames impeachment on gender bias

 - Kavanaugh’s yearbook page is ‘horrible, hurtful’ to a woman it named

+Davis and others also were impeached for their roles in allowing senior status judges to be paid higher than allowed wages and for abusing their authority for failing to control office expenses and not maintaining policies over matters such as state vehicles, working lunches and the use of office computers at home.

+Meanwhile, Workman has asked the state Supreme Court to halt her upcoming Senate trial.
+A panel of temporary justices has been appointed to hear the case.

-The governor’s office did not immediately respond to a request for comment.
+The governor’s office did not immediately respond to a request for comment on Davis’ lawsuit.
 Republican Delegates Michael Folk and Pat McGeehan say Workman and Davis are trying to obstruct the Legislature’s impeachment duty.